StackVista/stackstate-docs/configure/telemetry/checks_and_streams.md

 ## Overview

-Checks are the mechanisms through which components and relations get a health state.
-A check needs data in order to determine a state.
-This data is supplied via telemetry streams.
+Checks are the mechanisms through which elements (components and relations) get a health state.
+The state of an element is determined from data in the associated telemetry streams.

 - Read more about [checks](#checks)
 - Read more about [telemetry streams](#data-streams)

 ## Checks

-Checks determine the health state for an element (component or relation) by monitoring one or more telemetry streams to determine if a rule holds true.
-Telemetry streams can supply either metrics (time-series data) or events (logs and events).
+Checks determine the health state of an element by monitoring one or more telemetry streams.
+Each telemetry streams can supply either metrics (time-series data) or events (logs and events) data.

 StackState checks are particularly powerful as they are based on [check functions](#check-functions).
-A check function is a reusable, user defined script that can be adapted to monitor any number of available telemetry streams.
+A check function is a reusable, user defined script that specifies when each health state should be returned.
+A check function can be adapted to monitor any number of available telemetry streams.
 For example, you could write a check function to monitor:

 * Are we seeing a normal amount of hourly traffic?
 * Have there been any fatal exceptions logged?